The high-speed rail project cutting Baltic states' ties with Russia

 However, it wasn’t until 2010 that a memorandum was signed by representatives of the transport ministries of Poland, Lithuania, Latvia, Estonia and Finland.

-While it currently takes seven hours to drive from Lithuania’s capital to Estonia’s, the new line will almost half that to just three hours and 38 minutes.
+While it currently takes seven hours to drive from Lithuania’s capital to Estonia’s, the new line will almost halve that to just three hours and 38 minutes.

 The railway will begin in Tallinn before passing through Pärnu, Rīga, Panevėžys, and Kaunas before reaching the Lithuanian-Polish border; there will also be a connection to Vilnius from Kaunas.